Empire-Strikes-Back/Flula/readme.txt

 - and update notifications

-one branch, no git tags
+one branch, forks, no git tags

-- we have one branch - main, we have no git tags
+- we have one branch - main, we have forks, we have no git tags

 pull requests